hannahchan/FeatureGates.NET/README.md

 ### Fallback on Exception

-A feature gate can be configured to execute its `WhenClosed` operation when an uncaught exception is thrown during execution of its `WhenOpened` operation.
+A feature gate can be configured to execute its `WhenClosed` delegate when an uncaught exception is thrown during execution of its `WhenOpened` delegate.
 This behavior is not enabled by default and can be enabled during construction of your feature gate.

 ## Metrics